mkhnuser/md_notes/Ops/Linux.md

 The process of connecting a fs to a running system is called mounting.
 You mount a specific device (a disk or a partition) on a specific location on your fs called mount point.
 Mount point is a directory.

+Use LVM for flexible disk management:

+* you treat disk partitions as physical volumes;
+* you connect physical volumes to a volume group(s);
+* you create logical volumes out of a volume group.